havemaps/hmwt-documentation/README.md

   ```
   cd git/2019_oslo/images
   ```
-  - If you are uncertain of the relative path or how to use it, use the `cd` (change directory) command through to get to the images directory:
+  - If you are uncertain of the relative path or how to use it, use the `cd` (change directory) command through each subfolder to get to the images directory:

   ```
   cd git